 We approached this problem by thinking about table data capture from two perspectives - the integration available to implement a table data capture process, and the technology required for automatic table data capture.
 Our AI research team made a series of breakthroughs in the required automation technology in the past month, which enabled a large portion of tables to be pre-captured automatically.
 But before diving into the deep tech, let’s talk about the impact of this revolutionary technology.

 The way we think about reinventing the data capture process at Rossum is always about both technological disruption and process disruption.
 It’s great to deliver breakthrough technology, but we always care about how to make it work in a real data capture process first.

 We have to keep in mind that even if Rossum can read tables - we also still have to offer validation and error correction for them.
 That’s a critical part of the process, and you can’t go ahead without it.
 As with the header fields, we seek to augment human operators with the automation we provide - dramatically speed them up, but keep them in control especially for the ambiguous cases.

 This is why we invented magic grid.
-The way to capture table data in Elis within our verification interface.
+The way to capture table data in Rossum within our verification interface.
 It now shows the user exactly how the automatic engine has drawn the cell boundaries, but also allows them to quickly tweak this.
-The way the human inputs the corrections is critical to helping Elis learn how to handle the tables correctly next time.
+The way the human inputs the corrections is critical to helping Rossum learn how to handle the tables correctly next time.

 But the main time saver is what comes after - when the grid is final, a single click of a button completely transcribes the whole table, all cells in a single sweep.
 Can you imagine all the keystrokes saved in this single moment?